VSCode Neovim

 end

-To conditionally activate plugins, vim-plug
+To conditionally activate plugins, the best solution is to use the

 and lazy.nvim

-have built-in support for cond = vim.g.vscode
+support for cond = vim.g.vscode

-plugins in the wiki for tips on configuring VIM plugins.
+plugins in the wiki for tips on configuring Vim plugins.

 💡 Tips and Features